FAQ

 When do I need hi-vis safety apparel?

-OSHA recommends that a hazard assessment be carried out on each job site to evaluate the workplace or worksite to determine possible hazards that could be encountered on the job.
+OSHA recommends that a hazard assessment be carried out on each job site to evaluate the workplace or worksite and determine possible hazards that could be encountered on the job.
 An assessment includes asking questions like:

 • What is the type and nature of the work carried out – including the tasks of both the HVSA wearer and any drivers?